enionsouza/leaderboard/README.md

 git clone git@github.com:enionsouza/leaderboard.git
 ```

-2. Now that you have already cloned the repo run the following commands to get the project up and running:
+2. Now that you have already cloned the repo, run the following commands to get the project up and running:
 ```sh
 cd leaderboard
 npm install